RallyTechServices/cycle-time-apps/filtered-cycle-time/README.md

 Cycle time is measured in days from the first date the artifact state goes into a state >= the selected start state to the last date the artifact state moves into a state >= the selected end state from a state < the selected end state.
+Cycle time for each data point is calculated by getting the difference in minutes between the first and last dates, converting days and rounding up.

+An artifact whose cycle time between states was less than a minute will have a data point of 0.
+An artifact whose cycle time was 1.01 minutes will have a data point of 1 day.

 If no start state is selected, the cycle time will start from the first snapshot or from the first date that the artifact was moved into the selected project.